 1. Introduction

 The good news?
-You don’t need bleach at all.
+You don’t need bleach or harsh chemicals.

-- Sweat and body oils absorbed during daily wear
+- Sweat and body oils absorb into the fabric.

-- Sunlight exposure, which triggers oxidation in white fabrics
+- Sunlight exposure causes oxidation in white materials.

 - Baking soda